Contributing

 Documentation

-To build and preview the documentation:
+Build and preview the documentation locally:

 make -C docs

-Updating the package
+📦 Updating the package

 If you are a maintainer and need to publish a new release: